Note: Admission tickets not sold in advance.

 9:00 a.m. - 5:00 p.m. daily

 Special note: The first guided tour of the "Big House" begins at 9:30 a.m. and offered on the hour & 1/2 hours until closing.
 All exhibits open at 9:00 a.m. and close at 5:00 p.m.
+Second floor is not handicap accessible, an iPad video is available for viewing second floor tour.

 Open daily except New Year's Day, Mardi Gras Tuesday, Thanksgiving Day and Christmas Day.